phalcon-orphanage/docs/en/reference/db.rst

     $sql = $connection->bindParams($sql, array("name" => "Astro Boy", "year" => 1952));
     $success = $connection->query($sql);

-When use numeric placeholders define it as integers, by example: 1 or 2.In this case "1" or "2" are considered strings and not numbers, so the placeholder could not be sucessfully replaced.
-With the MySQL adapter strings are automatically escaped using `mysqli_real_escape_string <http://php.net/manual/en/mysqli.real-escape-string.php>`_ .That function takes into account the connection charset, so its recommended define it in the connection parameters or in the MySQL server configuration.
+When use numeric placeholders define it as integers, by example: 1 or 2.
+In this case "1" or "2" are considered strings and not numbers, so the placeholder could not be sucessfully replaced.
+With the MySQL adapter strings are automatically escaped using `mysqli_real_escape_string <http://php.net/manual/en/mysqli.real-escape-string.php>`_ .
+That function takes into account the connection charset, so its recommended define it in the connection parameters or in the MySQL server configuration.

 Inserting/Updating/Deleting Rows
 --------------------------------